MoyusiteruIori/MoyusiteruIori/README.md

   - C++
   - Embodied Intelligence
 - How to reach me: mengy24@mails.tsinghua.edu.cn
-- I don't write Rust, use Arch, or play Genshin Impact.
+- I don't code in Rust, use Arch, or play Genshin Impact.